-• YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -
+YOUR INVESTMENT IN THE NOTES MAY RESULT IN A LOSS -

 The notes do not guarantee any return of principal.
 If the Final Value is less than the Initial Value by more than 20.00%, you will lose 1% of the principal amount of your notes for every 1% that the Final Value is less than the Initial Value by more than 20.00%.
-Accordingly, under these circumstances you will lose up to 80.00% of your principal amount at maturity.
+Accordingly, under these circumstances, you will lose up to 80.00% of your principal amount at maturity.

-- YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM RETURN, regardless of any appreciation in the Index, which may be significant. - CREDIT RISKS OF JPMORGAN FINANCIAL AND JPMORGAN CHASE & CO. -
+YOUR MAXIMUM GAIN ON THE NOTES IS LIMITED TO THE MAXIMUM UPSIDE RETURN IF THE INDEX RETURN IS POSITIVE, regardless of the appreciation of the Index, which may be significant.